Directed by Karena Evans. From Scorpion, out now on Young Money/Cash Money/Republic Records.

 We all owe something to the people who are responsible for the music we love, the women and men who are now, if lucky, being helped out by people from the Salvation Army or the Red Cross.
 Donate.

 Words by Stephen Macaulay.
 Sentiment shared by all of us at Glorious Noise.
 Personally, I’ve had some of the most mindblowing experiences of my entire life in the Crescent City.
-From seeing Tav Falco and His Panther Burns playing at a bar the size of your parents’ living to barfing my guts out all over my shoes on Bourbon Street, New Orleans has always seemed too exotic and wild to be America.
+From seeing Tav Falco and His Panther Burns playing at a bar the size of your parents’ living room to barfing my guts out all over my shoes on Bourbon Street, New Orleans has always seemed too exotic and wild to be America.
 To see it shattered like this is truly heartbreaking.
 And it exposes something very, very wrong with our society.
 Let’s all try to do something to fix it…